LPN Responsibilities in Pennsylvania & New Jersey

 Licensed Practical Nurses (LPNs) represent one of the most in-demand and rapidly growing healthcare professions in the United States.
 If you’re interested in pursuing this career, you may be curious about the LPN responsibilities these professionals carry out each day.
-Here, Prism Career Institute takes a closer look at how our approved practical nursing program in Philadelphia, Pennsylvania, Cherry Hill, New Jersey, and Egg Harbor Township, NJ, can prepare you for this line of work.
+Here, Prism Career Institute takes a closer look at how our approved practical nursing program in Philadelphia, PA, Egg Harbor Township, NJ, and Cherry Hill, NJ can prepare you for this line of work.

 LPNs Wear Many Hats

 It’s easy to assume that LPNs simply assist physicians in doctor’s offices or hospitals.
 However, this is far from the case.
 LPN career opportunities are available in a variety of settings, like rehabilitation centers, nursing homes, clinics, and more.
 As such, an LPN in one practice may have a very different role than his or her peers.